McAPI/Issues/readme.md

 ## McAPI

-McAPI is one of the fastest Minecraft related API's on the web.
+McAPI is one of the fastest Minecraft related API's on the web ([benchmarks](https://github.com/McAPI/Benchmarks)).
 The service provides tons of information from all important Parts of the Minecraft community.
 McAPI runs on efficient servers with the use of the latest technologies in high-end data centers to always provide the data for all projects around the world.

 McAPI is always under heavy development.
 It's currently a one-man-army project developing all these great features and improving the service on a daily basis.